Email FacebookTwitterMenu burgerClose thin

 Share

 Most people know how to spend money but learning how to save money is an entirely different story.
-The Federal Reserve puts the personal saving rate at just 4.8% of disposable income, as of May 2014.
-While the overall saving rate has improved in the post-recession area, Americans for the most part still aren’t socking away nearly enough dough.
-If you’ve been trying to develop your saving muscle but haven’t had much success, these common money blunders may be the reason why.
+The Federal Reserve puts the personal saving rate at just 4.6% of disposable income, as of April 2025.
+While the overall saving rate has improved in the post-recession area, Americans, for the most part, still are not putting away nearly enough dough.
+A 2025 survey shows that 14% of respondents anticipate that they will need to withdraw from their savings this year.
+Almost a quarter plan to add just $500 and $1,000 to their accounts, the smallest of surveyed balance tiers.
+If you have been trying to develop your saving muscle but have not had much success, these common money blunders may be the reason why.

 1. Working Without a Budget